Child & Adolescent Psychotherapy

 Research element

-The taught research element of the programme is mainly provided at the Anna Freud National Centre for Children and Families and the clinical element at the bpf.
+The taught research element of the programme is mainly provided at the Anna Freud and the clinical element at the bpf.
 Please check your timetables carefully for venue information.

 In the clinical programme for child psychotherapy training, we aim to capture key issues in developing child psychotherapy practice in CAMHS, incorporating the ideas of service supervisors on crucial learning areas, ACP expectations, the trainees’ views on their learning needs and interests, and the time honoured programme of theory that marks us out as an Independent training.